10 cool ways to see fall colors

 You also can watch the show on horseback, by boat or from a train.
-Or try a different kind of conveyance — say, covered wagon, dog team or gondola.
+Or try a different kind of conveyance — say, covered wagon, chairlift or Venetian gondola.

 The important thing is get out there and see as much as you can while it lasts.
 Here are 10 cool ways to view the hues.